-About 800,000 Americans have a stroke each year.
+About have a stroke each year.
 A stroke occurs when a blood clot or a ruptured vessel cuts off blood flow to your brain.
 Every year, approximately 140,000 people die from stroke-related complications.
 This includes developing blood clots or catching pneumonia.

 Although men are more likely to have a stroke, women have a higher lifetime risk.
 Women are also more likely to die from a stroke.